thiagobardini/Python-BHCC/PROJECTS/Project 2: Rock, Paper, Scissors.md

 <p>At the beginning of each round your program should ask the user for an input.
 If the user inputs something other than r, R, p, P, s, S, q or Q, the program should detect the invalid entry and ask the user to make another choice.</p>

-<p>Your program should remember the game history (whether the user wins, the computer wins, or the round is tied).</p>
+Your program should remember the game history (whether the user wins, the computer wins, or the round is tied).

-- At the end of the game (when the user chooses ‘q’ or ‘Q’), your program should display the following:
+- At the end of the game (when the user chooses `q` or `Q`), your program should display the following:
 - The number of rounds the computer has won
 - The number of rounds the user has won
 - The number of rounds that ended in a tie